 Will Rush Line BRT cause residents to be displaced?

 The Rush Line BRT will operate primarily in existing public right-of-way.
 As such, it is not anticipated that the Rush Line BRT will require the removal of any homes.

 A central goal of the Rush Line BRT Project is to expand access to jobs, education, healthcare and recreation for people with low incomes.
 Historically, however, investment in high-quality transit service has the potential to increase property values near stations.
 In some instances, these increases can cause displacement due to higher rents or property taxes.
 The potential for this form of displacement and strategies to mitigate potential displacement along the Rush Line BRT route are being studied as part of the environmental analysis phase.
 This analysis will consider both technical data and community input obtained through public engagement.

 Will the Rush Line BRT bring crime?

 Research shows that people generally tend to commit crimes near where they live.
-Studies from San Diego, Denver, Los Angeles, and Durham, North Carolina have found no significant increase in crime due to the presence of a transit station.
+Studies from San Diego, Los Angeles, and Durham, North Carolina have found no significant increase in crime due to the presence of a transit station.
 Using transit to flee a crime is especially uncommon.

 Transit facilities in the Twin Cities follow best practices for safety and security with multiple security cameras, emergency call buttons, and open layouts that are well-covered with lighting for high visibility.
 Rush Line BRT stations and Park & Ride lots will have these same safety features.
 Uniformed and plainclothes Metro Transit Police continually patrol transit routes, vehicles and stations.
 Like other METRO lines, transit police officers will inspect fares on board Rush Line BRT vehicles.
 Buses are each equipped with multiple security cameras.
 Bus drivers continually serve as ‘eyes on the street’ and have instant radio and silent communications capability with police dispatch.